khaledadrani/News-Web-Scraper/README.md

 ## What's next
-I'll try to improve the code from time to time.
-I'll work also on a way to add a column describing the 'type' of the extratced article in the output files.
+This code will be improved from time to time.
+Will add dependencies' management in future commits.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.